Pensions are less and less common these days as fewer companies offer them to employees, but they do still show up during a divorce.

 Half of the value of the 1/4 is hers, which is 1/8.

-So the pension earner gets 7/8, the non-pension earner gets 1/8.
+So the pension earner gets 7/8, and the non-pension earner gets 1/8.

-One of our founding partners, Rick Jones, makes regular appearances on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
+One of our founding partners, Rick Jones, makes regular appearances on the Radio, where he answers family law questions from listeners.

 Related Reading: If I Don’t Have A Will, Would My Ex Get Everything?